New to Warriors Gaming Squad and the NBA 2K League? Read on to learn about the team, the league, and how it all works!

 8. How does the season work?

+You can read a breakdown of the 2024 season structure here.
 As of 2022, the league has two different modes of competition.
 There’s the standard 5-on-5 mode, which resembles traditional basketball, and the 3-on-3 mode, which looks a little more like playing in the park.
 Both modes have two tournaments made up of round robin and bracket play.
 Teams compete in tournaments for prize money and earn standings points to qualify for the playoffs.
 There are separate playoffs and champions for 5-on-5 and 3-on-3.
 All of this is watchable online, either on the league’s Twitch or YouTube channels.
-Games happen from Tuesday to Saturday, depending on the time in the season—here’s the schedule for the first tournament of 2023, which starts on March 8.
+Games happen from Wednesday to Saturday, with the season starting at the end of February, following a draft in January, and concluding the final weekend in June.

 9. I think I’m getting it.
 Why should I cheer for WGS?

 Great question.
-WGS is one of the original 17 teams that started in 2018, and the team has made the playoffs every year since 2019.
-Only one team has made three consecutive final fours, and that’s WGS.
-Charlie “CB13” Bostwick is one of the longest-tenured players in the league, having been drafted by the team 10th overall in 2019.
+Well, as of 2023, we’re the best!
+WGS won the 2023 5v5 championship and has consistently been one of the league’s best teams, making the playoffs an unparalleled five consecutive seasons and winning more playoff games all-time than any other organization.
+As a result, the Golden State Warriors are the first organization to win a title across the NBA, NBA G League, and NBA 2K League.
+Team captain Charlie “CB13” Bostwick is one of the longest-tenured players in the league, having been drafted by the team 10th overall in 2019.
 It’s pretty rare for players to stay on one team for a long time.
-WGS was the first team to bring back the same starting lineup two seasons in a row (2021 and 2022).
-Starting in 2023, WGS is the first team to roster two former MVPs, with all-time league-leading scorer and Bay Area Nidal “Mama Im Dat Man” Nasser paired with Kenneth “Kenny Got Work” Hailey.
-The team has upset two No. 1 seeds in the playoffs and is led by former NBA G League assistant coach Mike Newton.
+WGS is the first team to roster two former MVPs, with all-time league-leading scorer and Bay Area Nidal “Mama Im Dat Man” Nasser paired with 2023 All-Star Kenneth “Kenny Got Work” Hailey… not to mention 2023 DPOY and two-time champ Jeremy “Seese” Seese.
 You can see WGS’s all-time stats and records here.
 The team has had some notable players on previous rosters, too.
 In 2019, WGS drafted Chiquita “Quita” Evans, the first woman to compete in the NBA 2K League.
 During the 2020 and 2021 seasons, the team had Matthew “Matty” Grant, a former Division I point guard known for his skill at any position in 2K.

 10. There’s no way these players are actually better than me, though, right?